blue skies ahead

 It was David Siegel calling from San Francisco, and he had some houseplant pest problems.

-For those unfamiliar with the name, David Siegel was the leading proponent of early, quality design on the Web in '96-'98.
+the leading proponent of early, quality design on the Web in '96-'98.
 (He's since abandoned the Web in favor of business.)
 His personal website set standards for all to emulate.
 I emulated his Journal, as have many thousands since.
 He asked me to write a piece on evergreen Christmas Trees for his Journal in '96.
 He then went on to found his web design company, write a bestseller on design, follow it up with another bestseller, and started a consulting business.

 I analyzed and solved David's pest problems quickly — I see those and thousands more on a weekly basis — and recommended a course of chemical action.
 I know he'll follow it fastidiously and that everything will work out.